 We were delighted to have been the lead consultant for a £25m project to replace St John’s School in Marlborough, Wiltshire.
-Being almost entirely self-funded, this large scale education project is unique.
+Being almost entirely self-funded, this large-scale education project is unique.
 The 12,500m2 school buildings for 1,500 students included over 6,000m2 of sedum roof and was constructed within a live education environment.